gdomorski/ReactJS-Practice/README.md

 # ReactJS-Practice

 React is an awesome emerging framework that is fun to learn.
-Although it is more of a "view" than a complete framework like Angular, it is very useful.
-Basically it bundles HTML / Javascript, called "components".
+Basically it bundles HTML / Javascript, into "components".
 JSX makes components easily understandable.

 I have been following Tyler McGinnis' React Tutorial online.
-I have also been watching multiple youtube videos.
+Jesse Skinner's tutorial has also been helpful.
+I have  been watching multiple youtube videos as well and it has been a ton of fun!